-Kline was the representative for New York’s 5th congressional district as a Republican.
+Kline was the representative for New York’s 5th congressional district and was a Republican.
 He served from 1921 to 1923.

 From Apr 1921 to Mar 1923, Kline missed 112 of 362 roll call votes, which is 30.9%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.